raghavduddala/RL-and-Deep-RL-Topics/README.md

 ### Mujoco and Mujoco-py Explanation:

 mjModel: It is a constant and does not change once initialized with a certain Mujoco XML Document.
+Memory allocation is done only while initializing the model.

 mjData: A scratchpad that can be used to write inputs and extract outputs, works with dynamically varying variables and all the functions are implemented using this.
-So a singke model can be initialized once (with mjModel) and can be used concurrently with many user implementations(mjData// for example, different RL Implementations for a given task) with multi-threading option.
+So a single model can be initialized once (with mjModel) and can be used concurrently with many user implementations(mjData// for example, different RL Implementations for a given task) with multi-threading option.
+Memory Stacks have been provided for storing anything that needs to be logged and changes dynamically.

 Acccording to mujoco_py wrappers, we have several object types(these are present in Mujoco: